Voiced by: Linuj (Voice edited to sound more feminine), Roxyiguess (formerly) zel (currently)

-- Identical Twin ID Tag: Her hair is more compressed and she wears two pink eight note hairclips in her ponytails.
+- Identical Twin ID Tag: Her hair is more compressed and she wears two pink eighth-note hairclips in her ponytails.

 - Idol Singer: She and Hibiki made a career as an idol duo.

-- Immodest Orgasm: During the execution, after Hibiki gets herself decapitated, Kanede's state before her own death all but suggests this.
+- Immodest Orgasm: During the execution, after Hibiki gets herself decapitated, Kanade's state before her own death all but suggests this.

-- Lone Wolf Boss: Alongside her sister, she's the only executed victim (so far) who is not a member of Void.
+- Lone Wolf Boss: Kanade is the only Arc Villain and/or murderer (not counting Hibiki, who wasn't really in control of her actions) who is not a member of Void.
 She just happens to have an incestuous lust for Hibiki, wanting to have her all to herself and being willing to kill anyone who gets too close to her sister.

 - Kick the Dog: Quite literally.
 One of the victims of her obsessive desire for Hibiki was their pet dog.

-- Melodic Death Metal: Her outfit in her Argument Armament battle features her dressed up in death metal attire with makeup and everything.
+- Melodic Death Metal: Prefers playing death metal songs to light pop favoured by Hibiki.
+Her outfit in her Argument Armament battle features her dressed up in death metal attire with makeup and everything.

 - Nightmare Face: Pulls off some in Chapter 3 that would put even Kokichi to shame.